PERSONNEL

 RESEARCH MANAGER

-Kathleen Mills is Research Manager for the Arrhythmia Research Laboratory.
-With nearly 20 years of clinical research experience, and 15 years with Dr. Narayan, she serves as an integral part of the program as the point-person for clinical research operations, including regulatory compliance, fiscal oversight, quality management and personnel issues.
-Additionally, she works closely with Dr. Narayan and our collaborating investigators to identify funding opportunities for the program and coordinate then manage research grant proposals.
-Since working with Dr. Narayan, she has helped to secure and manage continuous funding of the program from the National Institutes of Health (2001-2019), American College of Cardiology, American Heart Association and the Doris Duke Charitable Foundation.
-Kathleen has also been instrumental in developing and refining Standard Operating Procedures for Dr. Narayan’s research program, first at the University of California, San Diego and now at Stanford University.
-Because of her efforts, regulatory and fiscal audits of our program over the years have shown 100% compliance.
-Kathleen enjoys spending time outdoors, hiking and biking with her husband Grant and their two children Sarah and Colin.
+Kathleen Mills is Research Manager for CARL.
+With over 25 years of clinical research experience, most of which have been with Dr. Narayan, she serves as an integral part of the program as the point-person for clinical research operations, including regulatory compliance, fiscal oversight, quality management and personnel issues.
+Kathleen has helped to secure and manage continuous funding of the program from the NIH (2001-present), ACC, AHA, Doris Duke Charitable Foundation and Laurie McGrath Foundation.
+Kathleen enjoys spending time outdoors, hiking and biking with her family.

 Miguel Rodrigo, PhD